ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 where ΔΣ<sup>&ast;</sup> is the adjusted line-of-sight displacement in meters, ΔΨ<sup>&ast;</sup> is the [adjusted unwrapped phase](#phase-unwrapping-reference-point), and λ is the wavelength of the sensor in meters (0.0547 for Sentinel-1).

 Setting the ΔΨ<sup>&ast;</sup> value to be negative reverses the sign so that the difference is relative to the earth rather than the sensor.
-Subsidence is indicated by a positive phase difference value, which is unintuitive when thinking about movement on the earth.
-Applying the negative will return positive values for uplift and negative values for subsidence.
+A positive phase difference value indicates subsidence, which is unintuitive when thinking about movement on the earth's surface.
+Applying the negative will return positive displacement values for uplift and negative values for subsidence.

-If you are not interested in adjusted unwrapped phase values, you can also simply correct the LOS Displacement map included optionally in the InSAR product package:
+If you are not interested in adjusted unwrapped phase values, you can also directly correct the LOS Displacement map included optionally in the InSAR product package:

   ΔΣ<sup>&ast;</sup> = ΔΣ - ΔΣ<sub>ref</sub>